PaddlePaddle/docs/docs/design/phi/design_en.md

 - Compilation decoupling:

-    - The autograd information here is just a pointer index, which is empty by default.
+    - The `autograd` information here is just a pointer index, which is empty by default.
         - `std::unique_ptr<AbstractAutogradMeta> autograd_meta_ = nullptr;`
-    - AbstractAutogradMeta is an abstract class interface that does not depend on any module of autograd, so it will not affect the independent compilation of PHI, and at the same time takes into account the need for dynamic graph Tensor to hold backward information.
+    - `AbstractAutogradMeta` is an abstract class interface that does not depend on any module of `autograd`, so it will not affect the independent compilation of PHI, and at the same time takes into account the need for dynamic graph Tensor to hold backward information.

-- AutogradMeta is only set in the dynamic graph scenario.
-For unneeded scenarios, such as in static graphs, AutogradMeta is just a null pointer.
+- `AutogradMeta` is only set in the dynamic graph scenario.
+For unneeded scenarios, such as in static graphs, `AutogradMeta` is just a null pointer.

 Devices judgment and conversion of Tensor.